CNAG-Biomedical-Informatics/beacon2-cbi-tools/docs-site/docs/overview.md

 If you are new to the toolkit, use this order:

 1. Read the [installation overview](getting-started/installation.md) and pick Docker unless your environment requires Apptainer or a direct install.
+2. Use [What should I run?](getting-started/what-should-i-run.md) to choose the right command for your input.
-2. Run the [Quick Start](getting-started/quick-start.md) with the bundled test data.
+3. Run the [Quick Start](getting-started/quick-start.md) with the bundled test data.
-3. Read the [data beaconization tutorial](workflows/data-beaconization.md) before adapting the workflow to your own data.
+4. Read the [data beaconization tutorial](workflows/data-beaconization.md) before adapting the workflow to your own data.
+5. Check [Outputs](reference/outputs.md) when you need to understand generated files and logs.
-4. Keep the [FAQ](troubleshooting/faq.md) open while configuring reference genomes, annotation resources, and MongoDB loading.
+6. Keep the [FAQ](troubleshooting/faq.md) open while configuring reference genomes, annotation resources, and MongoDB loading.

 ## What You Need Before Starting